bmeddeb/gradelib/Docs/advanced-usage.md

 - `analyze_commits`: Uses Rayon for parallel commit analysis
 - `bulk_blame`: Processes multiple files in parallel with Tokio tasks
 - `analyze_branches`: Uses Rayon for parallel branch extraction
-- `fetch_collaborators`: Fetches collaborator data concurrently
+- `fetch_collaborators`: Fetches collaborator data concurrently.
+Returns a dict mapping each repo URL to either a list of collaborators or an error string.
+No exceptions are raised for individual failures.
-- `fetch_pull_requests`: Fetches pull request data concurrently
+- `fetch_pull_requests`: Fetches pull request data concurrently.
+Returns a dict mapping each repo URL to either a list of pull requests or an error string.
+No exceptions are raised for individual failures.

 These operations automatically benefit from parallelism without additional configuration.